selinaZitrone/notebook_demo/00_GetStarted/Periodic notes and lab journal.md

 - [x] Describe what done tasks are 📅 2022-12-22 ✅ 2022-12-22
 You can also use the Hotkey `Ctrl + Cmd/Alt + T` to edit tasks.

-In the file [[ALL OPEN TASKS]] you can find a list of all the open tasks without due date in your vault.
+In the file [[HOME]] you can find a list of all the open tasks without due date in your vault.
 You can periodically check this file to see which tasks you might have forgotten.